eramdam/hackintosh/README.md

 Feel free to re-use this configuration if you have the same CPU + motherboard combo and an AMD GPU.

+**Disclaimer**: You'll obviously want to re-generate new SMBIOS informations and not re-use those in the file as-is!

 ## Hardware configuration

 [PCPartPicker Part List](https://pcpartpicker.com/list/cqKD7T)